Palestinian EducationBarriers to access

 Due to the de-development of the Palestinian economy under occupation, Palestinian education in the oPt is heavily reliant on foreign aid.
 This is despite the international legal obligation of occupying powers to provide education services to the occupied population, which Israel fails to meet.

-In recent years, the Palestinian Authority has faced a funding crisis as a result of cuts to foreign aid.
+In recent years, the Palestinian Authority has faced a funding crisis as a result of cuts to foreign aid and economic deterioration as a result of occupation policies.
 These have led to significant reductions in public sector budgets and, in particular, salaries.
-In occupied East Jerusalem, where schools are under the control of the Israeli Jerusalem municipality, discriminatory funding of public services used by Palestinians has meant there is a major shortage of school places.
+Palestinian universities relying heavily on income from tuition fees have been hit by the growing inability of Palestinians to pay.

-Today, 1000 classrooms are lacking in municipal schools and Palestinian schools receive less than half the funding of Israeli schools in Jerusalem.
 Palestinian citizens of Israel also face underfunding and restrictions on the development of the Palestinian education sector in Israel.
-Today 515,260 Palestinians refugee students residing inside and outside occupied Palestine rely upon the schools and education services provided by UNRWA.
+Today more than 539,000 Palestinians refugee students residing inside and outside occupied Palestine rely upon the schools and education services provided by UNRWA.

-The recent announcement of the US government’s major reduction in funding to UNRWA poses a severe threat to the education services upon which thousands of Palestinians rely.
+UNRWA relies on the voluntary contributions of states.
+However, for many years the Agency has faced a funding crisis that poses a severe threat to the education services upon which hundreds of thousands of Palestinians rely.